 Hackers distribute different types of malware attacks using malicious software programs to gain unauthorized access to sensitive data and breach protected networks and information systems.
 Cyber adversaries use various techniques to deliver malware attacks to a target system or network.
-The most common method is email, as 94% of reported malware attacks are delivered through harmful emails.
+The most common method is email.
+Harmful emails initiate 94% of reported malware attacks.

 Besides, cybercriminals leverage social engineering methods to trick users into installing harmful programs.
 They also use a command-and-control server to instruct sophisticated malware variants to execute harmful payloads, such as exfiltrating sensitive data remotely from an infected machine.

 With new malware strains emerging often.
 Therefore it is crucial to understand the characteristics and traits of different malware attacks and prevent them.

 Ransomware is malicious software that encrypts essential information and denies users from accessing computer systems.
 Hackers use ransomware attacks to blackmail victims into paying a certain amount of money to get the decryption code.
 Generally, criminals demand ransom in cryptocurrencies.
 If victim delays or fails to pay, their sensitive information will be deleted or sold in dark web forums.

 Ransomware attacks result in grave consequences for the affected victims, such as lost business opportunities, network and system downtime, loss of critical information, and destroyed reputation.
 Ransomware attacks are among the most common types of malware attacks.
 There were more than 304 million attacks recorded globally in 202.
 The average cost of a ransomware attack on a business Is $133,000.
 Security analysts indicate that in 2021, ransomware attacks against businesses occur every 11 seconds—the global cost associated with recovery exceeding $20 billion.